J-CPelletier/webcomix/README.md

 WebComicToCBZ is a Python-based web comic downloader that can additionally create a .cbz (Comic Book ZIP) file once downloaded.

+## Notice

+This program is for personal use only.
+Please be aware that by making the downloaded comics publically available without the permission of the author, you may be infringing upon various copyrights.

 ## Installation

 ### Dependencies